Kiuwan logo

 Unrestricted URLs

-Unrestricted URLs can be exploited by attackers to manipulate the behavior of web applications.
-Implementing proper input validation for URLs and restricting access to sensitive functionalities are essential preventive measures.
+Attackers can exploit unrestricted URLs to manipulate web application behavior.
+Implementing proper URL input validation and restricting access to sensitive functionalities are essential preventive measures.

 Using Outside Code